Anna Turley: Outside Parliament (2019–2024)

-2024 – present
+Return to Parliament (2024–present)

+2024 election and frontbench

 In July 2023, she won an open contest to be selected as the Labour candidate for Redcar at the 2024 general election.

 On 4 July 2024 she was re-elected as Member of Parliament (MP) for Redcar.
+She won with a majority of 3,323 votes (8.7%).
 In the days following her re-election, Turley was appointed as a Junior Lord Commissioner of the Treasury, a Government Whip.

 In the 2025 British cabinet reshuffle, she was appointed Minister without Portfolio and Chair of the Labour Party.
 She was subsequently appointed to the Privy Council.

+In July 2026, she was appointed to the new government as Minister of State at the Home Office by Andy Burnham.

 Personal life

 Turley has lived in Redcar since 2012.
 Previously she lived in Islington, London.

 In the second half of 2017, Turley required five operations to alleviate problems with infected cysts; the emergency surgery caused her to suspend parliamentary work for over a month.
 She became a vocal campaigner on endometriosis, and launched an inquiry into women's experiences through the APPG on Endometriosis.